Onion Health Benefits and Nutrition Facts

-The pungent smell and rather strong flavour of the onions tends to put people off this healthy food item.
-Sautéing onions until they are translucent can make the pungent onions taste sweeter.
-A pinch of sugar not only adds to the taste of the onions but also gives it a golden brown colour.
+The pungent smell and rather strong flavor of the onions tends to put people off this healthy food item.
+Sauteing onions until they are translucent can make the pungent onions taste sweeter.
+A pinch of sugar not only adds to the taste of the onions but also gives it a golden brown color.

-The poorer farmers in the North of India spice up their pan cooked bread with a few slices of onions and a couple of hot green chillies, this might be for most of them all the nutrition they get through the day.
+The poorer farmers in the North of India spice up their pan cooked bread with a few slices of onions and a couple of hot green chilies, this might be, for most of them, all the nutrition they ever get in a day.

 Indian curries use large quantities of onions.
 In fact, the base of most curries is made of a paste of onion and tomatoes.
 So much so, that in the rainy seasons when the onion prices go up, the government goes into a tizzy.